Gollum: Characteristics

-In the first edition of The Hobbit, Tolkien made no reference to Gollum's size, leading illustrators such as Tove Jansson to portray him as very large.
+In the first edition of The Hobbit, Tolkien made no reference to Gollum's size, leading illustrators such as the artist and author Tove Jansson to portray him as very large.
 Tolkien realised the omission, and added in later editions that Gollum was "a small slimy creature."
 The Two Towers characterises him as slightly larger than Sam; and later, comparing him to Shelob, one of the Orcs describes him as "rather like a spider himself, or perhaps like a starved frog."

-The Hobbit states that Gollum had pockets, in which he kept a tooth-sharpening-rock, goblin teeth, wet shells, and a scrap of bat wing; it describes him as having a thin face, "big round pale eyes", and being "as dark as darkness".
+The Hobbit states that Gollum has pockets, in which he keeps a tooth-sharpening-rock, goblin teeth, wet shells, and a scrap of bat wing; it describes him as having a thin face, "big round pale eyes", and being "as dark as darkness".
 In The Two Towers, rangers of Ithilien wonder if he is a tailless black squirrel.
-According to Sam in The Fellowship of the Ring, he had "paddle-feet, like a swan's almost, only they seemed bigger" when Gollum was following their boat by paddling a log down the River Anduin.
-In a manuscript written to guide illustrators to the appearance of his characters, Tolkien explained that Gollum had pale skin, but wore dark clothes and was often seen in poor light.
+According to Sam in The Fellowship of the Ring, he has "paddle-feet, like a swan's almost, only they seemed bigger" when Gollum is following their boat by paddling a log down the River Anduin.
+In a manuscript written to guide illustrators to the appearance of his characters, Tolkien explained that Gollum has pale skin, but wears dark clothes and is often seen in poor light.

 In The Fellowship of the Ring, Aragorn states that "his malice is great and gives him a strength hardly to be believed in one so lean and withered."

 In The Two Towers, Gollum's grip is described as "soft, but horribly strong" as he wrestles with Sam.